-All abstracts and papers will be reviewed (double blind review).
+All abstracts will be reviewed (double blind review).

 We also invite panel proposals on hot social media topics as highlighted in the CFP.
 Complete sessions (1h 15”) may take the form of panels or roundtables.
 A panel consists of 3-4 presenters, each speaking for approximately 15 mins, with 15 minutes left for discussion.
 Roundtables consist of five or more participants who speak briefly (6-8 mins) and emphasize discussion among themselves and with the audience.